 When you visit the CBC Music site for the very first time, the first thing you should do is... start listening to music!
 In the big box on the right of the screen that says “Web Radio”, just click on the genre of music you like, and then click on the station you want to listen to.
-Voila!
+One click of the play button and…voila!
 You should have music streaming through the audio player near the top of the page.

-If you’re wondering where the player is on the page, look for the play button and you're in the right place.
+If you are wondering where the player is on the page, look for the play button and you are in the right place.

-If you don't hear music, you'll need Flash 10, free browser software that lets you do all sorts of good things like listen to music and watch videos.
-(You can download and install Flash 10 here).
+If you do not hear music, you will need to install the latest Flash Player - the free browser software that lets you do all sorts of good things like listen to music and watch videos.
+(You can download and install Flash Player here).

-Once the stream starts playing, look at the Audio Player at the top of the page and you'll see the name of the track, the artist, and the station to which you are listening.
+Once the stream starts playing, look at the Audio Player at the top of the page and you should see the name of the track, the artist, and the station to which you are listening.
 Just like a regular radio stream, you cannot skip forward or reverse back through tracks.

-2.3 Have Flash installed but can't hear the web radio stations?
+Have Flash installed but cannot hear the web radio stations?

 Streaming audio and video quality can be affected by connection rate and Internet congestion.